utec-cs2901-2019-2/easy-exam-grupo-iv/DeveloperGuide/DeveloperGuide.md

  1. User: Someone who uses the plataform.
  2. Teacher: Someone who uploads questions or generates exams
- 3. Moderator: Someone who has the power to delete users and questions
- 4. Tags: Categories created to sort questions
+ 3. Tags: Categories created to sort questions
- 5. Report: Complaint about a question, allows mod to take action
+ 4. Report: Complaint about a question, allows mod to take action
- 6. Rate: To give feedback on a question by liking or disliking
+ 5. Rate: To give feedback on a question by liking or disliking
- 7. Score: The sum of all ratings on a question
+ 6. Score: The sum of all ratings on a question